DavidS/DavidS.github.io/_posts/2022-09-25-unversal-pipeline-compiler.md

 Most importantly, I believe those two dimensions are pretty independent of each other.
 While, of course, it makes sense to use the CircleCI Ruby convenience image on CircleCI to have a higher cahce hit ratio and save 20s on job startup, that does not affect the actual commands to run rubocop (Ruby's linter) or how to build a gem (Ruby's package format.)

-What if there were a magical universal pipeline compiler that could take any project and create a functional, beautiful pipeline for any CI provider to cover the basics, and allow infrastructure-independent enhancements by developers?

 ## Tooling

 After complaining about the lackluster status quo for long enough, let's have a look at what could be done.

-* Like buildpacks, the tool can detect which languages are in use in a repo.
+* Like buildpacks, the compiler can detect which languages are in use in a repo.
-* Like debhelper, the tool can provide sensible defaults from a single entrypoint.
+* Like debhelper, the compiler can provide sensible defaults from a single entrypoint.

-* Because we can't guess everything, the tool provides a nice onboarding experience.
+* Because we can't guess everything, the compiler provides a nice onboarding experience.
-* Because CI systems are configured through files in the repository, the tool outputs (and commits) the unrolled configuration.
+* Because CI systems are configured through files in the repository, the compiler outputs (and commits) the unrolled configuration.
-* Because everyone will have additional quirks to scratch, the tool provides a mechanism to inject additional commands into the configuration.
+* Because everyone will have additional quirks to scratch, the compiler provides a mechanism to inject additional commands into the configuration.
-* Because today's world is complex, the tool supports multiple languages and nested projects in a single repository.
+* Because today's world is complex, the compiler supports multiple languages and nested projects in a single repository.
-* Because projects evolve over time, te tool can deploy incremental changes to pipelines to cover new requirements.
+* Because projects evolve over time, te compiler can deploy incremental changes to pipelines to cover new requirements.
-* Because this project evolve over time, the tool can deploy incremental changes to piplines to integrate implementation improvements.
+* Because this project evolve over time, the compiler can deploy incremental changes to piplines to integrate implementation improvements.
-* Because language ecosystems sign-post good behaviour, the tool integrates into them on the calling side.
+* Because language ecosystems sign-post good behaviour, the compiler integrates into them on the calling side.
+* Because releasing is a high-risk activity, the compiler should provide preview support for whatever would happen at release time.

 ## Rust/Cargo Example